Implexsoft/TradeItIosTicketSDK/README.md

-# DEPRECATED!
+# ¡DEPRECATED!
 UPDATE TO SDK2
 This SDK is DEPRECATED.
 All development and support will be ceasing.
 Upgrade to the shiny new SDK: https://github.com/tradingticket/TradeItIosTicketSDK2/